Vismodegib, FAK Inhibitor GSK2256098, Capivasertib, and Abemaciclib in Treating Patients with Progressive Meningiomas

 - Aspartate aminotransferase (AST)/alanine aminotransferase (ALT) =< 2.5 x ULN

-- Sodium, potassium, magnesium, total Calcium (corrected for serum albumin) & phosphorus within normal limits per institutional guidelines
+- Sodium, potassium, total calcium (corrected for serum albumin) & phosphorus within normal limits per institutional guidelines

 - QTcF < 450 msec (QT calculated using Fridericia formula)